afhill/hillrunning/content/posts/2012-04-29-cherry-creek-sneak-10-miler-race-report.md

 M5: 7:24.
 Yup, I took a little walk break.
 And had a couple more ladies pass me..

-It wasn&#8217;t that the wheels fell off per se, but they just didnt want to turn as much.
+It wasn't that the wheels fell off per se, but they just didnt want to turn as much.
 Yes, with that one tough fight up the hill, I felt like I just bonked.
 So, I told myself I just wanted to try to stay under 7mm for the rest.
 Just get it done.

 M6: 6:58
 M7: 7:08 (not sure what happened here).
 Around this point I made my revised goal 1:10 (7mm average)